zuozhenggh/learning-library/data-management-library/database-tools/data_pump_to_adb/README.md

 ## **Step 3:**Use SQL Developer to import the schema in to the Oracle Autonmous Database

 ## Conclusion
- In this Lab, you used SQL Developer and Data Pump to migrate a database to the Oracle Autonomous Database.
+ In this lab, you used SQL Developer and Data Pump to migrate a database to the Oracle Autonomous Database.

 ## Acknowledgements